Shaf8808/PP4-news-site/TESTING.md

 Every html page was validated using [W3C HTML Validator](https://validator.w3.org/) with no errors

+Sidenote: There was one error which I was not sure how to resolve in my article/review details page:  No p element in scope but a p end tag seen.

 ### Css

 No errors were found when passing my CSS file through the official [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)